Publications

 My essay “Heartbreakers and Troublemakers: How to Navigate, Embrace & Ultimately Survive Disruption” can be found on pp.396-410.

-A full, free PDF of the book is available via the hyperlinked image above.
+A full, free PDF of the book is available via the link below.

 You can read more about the PLC and my participation here.